by D. Patrick Miller

 Instead, God is seen as our own inner potential to become the embodiment of love itself.

 Needless to say, God-as-Love is not the same as romantic love, and could even be defined as its complete opposite.
-Romantic love tends to be devoted to glorification of the self through the idealization of another — often leading to bitter disillusionment with that other, and then a negative reinforcement of the self.
+Romantic love is devoted to the idealization of another in order to glorify the self.
+It's a form of mania, and anyone who's had a brush with bipolarity knows where the brief ecstasy of mania inevitably leads.
+Romantic idealization of another often leads to bitter disillusionment, and then a negative reinforcement of the self.

-When two people get locked into mutual disillusionment, and then the ensuing classic battle over "getting their needs met," that can fairly be called zombie love.
-It's deadening instead of enlivening, embittering instead of sweet, a private war instead of a shared peace.
+When two people encounter the shock of mutual disillusionment, and then engage in the classic battle over "getting their needs met," that can fairly be called zombie love.
+It's deadening instead of enlivening, embittering instead of sweet, an intimate war instead of a shared peace.
+It is literally dehumanizing, and sometimes actually deadly.

 By contrast, divine love progressively leads toward transcendence of the self altogether.